 Tips for Planning Your Retirement

 - A financial advisor can be a great partner in setting up a retirement income plan.
-To find an advisor who understands your needs, use SmartAsset’s free matching tool.
-In 5 minutes, it will link you to up to three advisors, based on your preferences.
-Get started now to achieve your financial goals.
+To find an advisor who understands your needs, use SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - A good first step in retirement planning is to consider your retirement income needs and then see whether you’re on pace to meet those needs.
 Do that today using our retirement calculator.